seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 will you vouchsafe me a word?

 **HELEN**
-Nay, this shall not hedge us out: we’ll hear you
+Nay, this shall not hedge us out: we'll hear you
 sing, certainly.

 **PANDARUS**
 Well, sweet queen. you are pleasant with me.
 But,
 marry, thus, my lord: my dear lord and most esteemed
-friend, your brother Troilus,–
+friend, your brother Troilus,--

 **HELEN**
-My Lord Pandarus; honey-sweet lord,–
+My Lord Pandarus; honey-sweet lord,--

 **PANDARUS**
-Go to, sweet queen, to go:–commends himself most
+Go to, sweet queen, to go:--commends himself most
-affectionately to you,–
+affectionately to you,--

 **HELEN**
 You shall not bob us out of our melody: if you do,
 our melancholy upon your head!

 **PANDARUS**
-Sweet queen, sweet queen! that’s a sweet queen, i’ faith.
+Sweet queen, sweet queen! that's a sweet queen, i' faith.

 **HELEN**
 And to make a sweet lady sad is a sour offence.